f-forcher/blog-posts/Polynomial Chaos.md

 # Tutorial on Polynomial Chaos in Hamiltonian mechanics
 # Intoduction
-In this series of blog posts, I will give a rundown of my MSc thesis work on the tecnique known as *Polynomial chaos* (PC) or *Polynomial chaos expansion* (PCE), as applied to Hamiltonian Mechanics.
-We will explore its application to numerical solutions of stochastic differential equations with a focus on uncertainty qunatification in simulations of Hamiltonian systems.
+In this series of blog posts, I will explain the topic of my MSc thesis: the tecnique known as intrusive *Polynomial chaos* (PC), applied in Hamiltonian mechanics.
+We will explore its application to numerical solutions of stochastic differential equations, with a focus on uncertainty qunatification in modelizations of Hamiltonian systems.

 ### Contents
 * Part 1: we will go over a quick summary of the necessary background knowledge, such as ODEs, polynomials as vector spaces, `scipy` and `sympy`.
-* Part 2: definitions and concepts of Polynomial Chaos Expansion will be explored, such as intrusive vs surrogate model.
+* Part 2: the definition and concepts of Polynomial Chaos Expansion will be explored, such as intrusive vs surrogate models.
-* Part 3: we will look at the basic properties of Hamiltonian equations, and derive more advanced concepts like Hamiltonian maps.
+* Part 3: we will look at the basic properties of Hamiltonian equations, and explain advanced concepts like Hamiltonian maps.
-* Part 4: assembly everything together, creating a fully automated system to perform fast Uncertainty Quantification in the evolution of Hamiltonian systems using intrusive PCE, generating symbolic expressions which are then compiled to numerical functions suited for traditional ODE solver software.
+* Part 4: all the ingredients come together, creating a fully automated system to perform fast Uncertainty Quantification on the evolution of Hamiltonian systems using intrusive PCE, generating symbolic expressions which are then compiled to numerical functions suited for traditional ODE solver software.

 > [!NOTE]
 > A fully rigorous approach to the topic requires advanced knowledge of math, physics and statistics.
-> However, I aim for this tutorial to be a sort of self-contained explanation useful to a wide audience of
+> However, this tutorial aims to be a sort of self-contained explanation, useful to a wide audience of
 > students and tinkerers from varied backgrounds.
 >
-> My goal is then to assume only basic knowledge of analysis and linear algebra and to try to provide the basic background facts.
+> My goal is then to assume only basic knowledge of calculus and linear algebra and to try to provide the basic background facts.
 > I will use images and code to explain concepts and formulas, if possible.

 # Part 1: Introductory examples and definitions